Ball of Foot Pain While Running? A Guide to Metatarsalgia In Runners

 Hold each stretch at least 30 seconds, a few times a day.
 You’ll be surprised how much this helps.

 If it’s bad, take a short course of ibuprofen or apply Voltaren (diclofenac) gel to the sore area.
-One runner with forefoot nerve pain swore by Voltaren before long runs to dull the edge.
+A running friend of mine with forefoot nerve pain swore by Voltaren before long runs to dull the edge.

 But remember — this is just for symptom relief.
 It’s not fixing the problem.
 Use meds to help manage, not mask and push through.